ShivamBhosale/100DaysOfCode/index.md

 ## Day 41 - KNN II
 Back to Machine Learning, Performed KNN on a dataset a plotted to graph to predict accuracy at different values of K.

+## Day 42 - SVM II
+Performed SVM and KNN on a common dataset and compared their scores on different K and soft margin values.